-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-- Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $625 toward travel when you redeem through Chase Ultimate Rewards®
+- Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.

-- 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+- Earn 2X points on dining including eligible delivery services, takeout and dining out and travel.
+Plus, earn 1 point per dollar spent on all other purchases.

-- Get 25% more value when you redeem for travel through Chase Ultimate Rewards.
-For example, 50,000 points are worth $625 toward travel.
+- Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
+For example, 100,000 points are worth $1,250 toward travel.

 See additional details for Chase Sapphire Preferred® Card

 Depending on when and how you travel, you may be able to get more value from your rewards points if you transfer them to a hotel or airline loyalty program, rather than redeem them through Chase.